Tom Bailey (musician): 2010s: Tom Bailey solo

-Bailey performed Thompson Twins songs live for the first time in 27 years on 17 August 2014 at Temple Island Meadows, Henley-on-Thames, Oxfordshire for the Rewind Festival.
+Bailey performed Thompson Twins songs live for the first time in 27 years on 14 August 2014 at Sub89, Reading.
+This served as a low-key warm up for 17 August 2014 where he performed to Temple Island Meadows, Henley-on-Thames, Oxfordshire for the Rewind Festival.

 Also in 2014, Bailey took part in the Retro Futura Tour in the US.
 He was billed under the moniker "Thompson Twins' Tom Bailey."
 The 2014 Retro Futura Tour also featured Howard Jones, Midge Ure, China Crisis, and Katrina Leskanich of Katrina and the Waves.
 During an interview with the Stuck in the '80s podcast prior to the tour, Bailey said that while preparing for his return to the stage he went to a store and bought a Thompson Twins greatest-hits CD to help him learn the songs again.

 In 2016, Bailey released a new solo single titled "Come So Far", which included a music video.

-On 25 April 2017 the official Thompson Twins' Tom Bailey website announced that Bailey was recording his debut solo studio album and that he hoped to release the album in early 2018.
+On 25 April 2017, the official Thompson Twins' Tom Bailey website announced that Bailey was recording his debut solo studio album and that he hoped to release the album in early 2018.
 The album, titled Science Fiction, was released in July 2018.
 To promote the album, Bailey toured the United States and United Kingdom with the B-52's, Culture Club, and Belinda Carlisle as part of The Life Tour.

-2020s: Into the Gap Australian Tour
+2022–2024: Into the Gap Tour

-In October 2022, Bailey performed the Thompson Twins' studio album Into the Gap in its entirety in Australia, (along with his band known as "The Sisters of Mercy"), having recently moved back to New Zealand full time from his home in London.
+In September and October 2022, Bailey performed the Thompson Twins' studio album Into the Gap in its entirety first in Aylesbury, England and then in Australia, (along with his band known as "The Sisters of Mercy"), having recently moved back to New Zealand full time from his home in London.

+In May 2024, Bailey toured the UK to celebrate 40 years of the album Into The Gap and toured in the U.S. with the Totally Tubular Festival.